-Will a light modification and ramped-up educational effort about Gulf of Mexico Drive crosswalks assuage concerns from residents and Longboat Key commissioners?
+Will a light modification and a ramped up education effort about Gulf of Mexico Drive crosswalks do enough to assuage concerns from residents and Longboat Key commissioners?

 Only time will tell.

-But the Florida Department of Transportation believes those two measures will address concerns that intensified after a man was seriously injured by a car in the crosswalk north of Longboat Club Road Feb.
+But the Florida Department of Transportation believes those two measures will significantly address concerns that were justified when a man was struck by a car in the crosswalk just north of Longboat Club Road Feb.
 5, flying 38.7-feet in the air and sustaining serious injuries.

-After the accident, Town Manager Dave Bullock emailed FDOT District One Secretary Billy Hattaway, demanding the crosswalks be re-evaluated immediately or removed.
+After the incident on Feb.
+5, Town Manager Dave Bullock sent an email to FDOT District One Secretary Billy Hattaway, demanding the crosswalks be re-evaluated immediately or be taken out.

-FDOT officials arrived on-scene later that day to observe the crosswalks and approved an additional sign at the crosswalks that explain how to use them.
+FDOT officials arrived on the scene later that day to observe the crosswalks, which led to their approval for an additional sign at the crosswalks that explain how to use the crosswalks.
 The town purchased the signs and installed them Feb.
-10 to speed up the process.
+10 to speed up the bureaucratic process.

-Hattaway and two other FDOT officials then met at a Key crosswalk Feb.
+Hattaway and two other FDOT officials then met at the site of a Key crosswalk Feb.
 10 to observe them in use with Bullock and Public Works Director Juan Florensa.

 District One FDOT Spokesman Robin Stublen said the Feb.
-10 on-site meeting led FDOT to authorize additional flashing lights in the opposite direction to make them easier for motorists to see.
+10 on-site meeting has led FDOT to authorize the approval of additional flashing lights in the opposite direction to make it easier for motorists to see the flashing lights.

-FDOT will also supply the town with educational cards that alert both pedestrians and motorists how to use the crosswalks and help the town foster a relationship with its WalkWise program.
+FDOT is also going to supply the town with educational cards that alert both pedestrians and motorists how to use the crosswalks and help the town foster a relationship with its WalkWise program.

-FDOT will also promote its WalkWise program, which offers free 20-minute interactive presentations focusing on pedestrian and bicyclist safety.
+WalkWise is a grassroots program funded by FDOT.
+It offers a free 20-minute interactive presentation focusing on pedestrian and bicyclist safety.
 WalkWise staff are flexible with scheduling and will come to your location at any time with all necessary equipment.